kammce/RoverCore-S/modules/arm/READMEarm.txt

-How to send to Arm Motor via UART: Use the node serialport library from voodootikigod
+How to send to Arm Motor via UART: Use the node serialport library (from voodootikigod)
+	~	RoverCore syntax:

- var Name_of_SerialPort_UART_Obj = new SERIALPORT.SerialPort("path/to/uart/device", { misc_options });
+			var Name_of_SerialPort_Obj = new SERIALPORT.SerialPort("path/to/uart/device", { misc_options });
+	~	General syntax:
+			var Name_of_require_obj = require('serialport').SerialPort;
+			var Name_of_SerialPort_Obj = new Name_of_require_obj("path/to/uart/device", { misc_options }); //misc_options are optional

-Path: ttyO1, ttyO2, ttyO4, ttyO5 are available. choose 1 (will be formatted like /dev/ttyO1, the O is an 'oh', not a 0 'zero')
+	~	Path: ttyO1, ttyO2, ttyO4, ttyO5 are available. choose 1 (will be formatted like /dev/ttyO1, the O is an 'Oh', not a 0 'zero')
-Baudrate: motor accepts 8000 bps(baud) - 3 Mbps, so we can just use the standard 9600 baud For more detailed info on formatting and usage of SerialPort Library ---> See https://github.com/voodootikigod/node-serialport
+	~	Baudrate: motor accepts 8000 bps(baud) - 3 Mbps, so we can just use the standard 9600 baud
+		>	Default Baudrate of Servo: 9600 bps(baud)
+	~	For robotic arm, we'll probably have all motors except the base motor be in joint-mode, because they are joints, not meant to 		rotate at an unlimited angle
+For more detailed info on formatting and usage of SerialPort Library ---> See https://github.com/voodootikigod/node-serialport
-Format it as above because cortex.js does a require('serialport') as GLOBAL.SERIALPORT See http://support.robotis.com/en/techsupport_eng.htm#software/dynamixelsdk.htm to figure out how to format read/write commands
+	~	Format it as in RoverCore syntax because cortex.js does a require('serialport') as GLOBAL.SERIALPORT ~	See http://support.robotis.com/en/techsupport_eng.htm#software/dynamixelsdk.htm to figure out how to format read/write commands
-You can practice using the MX-64 data signal format with an arduino state machine
+		>	You can practice using the MX-64 data signal format with an arduino

 Motors in the arm: 5 total.
 1 for base, 2 for shoulder connecting upper arm to base, 1 on elbow, and 1 for the claw's wrist.
-Expected input command format from missioncontrol html:
+	~	Expected input command format from mission-control-test.html:
 		{
-  "base": 0,        <---All paramters other than speed are positional parameters in 0-360 degrees.
+		  "base": 0,        //<---All paramters other than speed are positional parameters in 0-360 degrees.
 Speed is in rpm "shoulderL": 0,
 		  "shoulderR": 0,
 		  "elbow": 0,
 		  "wrist": 0,
-  "speed": 0	<---Expects rpm val of range 0.114rpm to ~117.07rpm (1 - 1023, aka 0x0 - 0x3FF joint mode).
+		  "speed": 0	//<---Expects rpm val of range 0.114rpm to ~117.07rpm (1 - 1023, aka 0x0 - 0x3FF joint mode).
 0x00 uses max speed.
 		}

 Decided IDs for the different motors:
-Base - 0x00
+	~Base - 0x00
-ShoulderL - 0x01
+	~ShoulderL - 0x01
-ShoulderR - 0x02
+	~ShoulderR - 0x02
-Elbow - 0x03
+	~Elbow - 0x03
-Wrist - 0x04
+	~Wrist - 0x04

 **Joint-Mode: